Watershed 101: Why Salt Lake City's Snow Tastes So Delicious

 • Little Cottonwood Canyon

 That means that many of Salt Lake’s legendary backcountry skiing and snowboarding zones, as well as four ski areas (Solitude, Brighton, Snowbird, and Alta) reside within protected watersheds.
-The watersheds of the Wasatch harbor incredible scenery and as such attract a huge number of visitors.
-The impact from so many people appreciating these landscapes presents a huge threat to both the quality of our drinking water and the environment.
+The watersheds of the Wasatch harbor incredible scenery and, as such, attract a huge number of visitors.
+The impact of so many people appreciating these landscapes presents a huge threat to both the quality of our drinking water and the environment.
 Please observe the following rules and regulations when enjoying the outdoors in the watersheds of the Wasatch.

 DON’T SWIM, WADE, OR SPLASH IN THE WATERSHED

-Resist the hugely tempting urge to swim, wade, dip your toes, or splash around in watershed lakes, rivers, and streams.
+Resist the hugely tempting urge to swim, wade, dip your toes, or splash around in watershed lakes, rivers and streams.
 It can be tempting to cool off your toes after a long hike, but touching the water negatively impacts public health.
-I can’t tell you how many times I’ve seen sweaty, mostly naked teenagers gleefully jumping into the waters of Cecret Lake, at Alta).
 Don’t do it, this is our drinking water!
 When crossing streams, try to use rocks or logs and avoid placing your shoes in the water if possible.
-Note that fishing waders are required in all lakes and streams.
+When fishing, note that fishing waders are required in all lakes and streams of protected watersheds at all times.

 Protect our delicious water by using restrooms.
-Backcountry users without access to toilets or outhouses must bury their solid waste at least six feet deep and over 200 feet from any water source or trail.
+Backcountry users without access to toilets or outhouses must bury their solid waste at least six feet deep and over 200 feet from any water source or trail, or better yet use a wag bag.
 Please do not relieve yourself near a lake or stream.
 It may be tempting to enjoy the view, but first consider our tap water and the sensitive organisms that call this ecosystem home!
+Most trailheads provide access to a pit toilet or outhouse, so be sure to take care of business before you hit the trail.

 CAMPING IN THE WATERSHED